-ARTICLE 2 - Union Security
+ARTICLE 2 - UNION SECURITY

-- 1. This Agreement covers all production, janitorial, maintenance and warehouse employees of R.C.
-Purdy Chocolates Ltd. - 2.
-The Employer recognizes the Union as the sole collective bargaining agency for the employees covered by this Agreement and hereby consents and agrees to negotiate with the Union or any committee thereof. - 3.
-All employees working in the bargaining unit shall become and remain members in good standing of the Union as a condition of employment.
-All employees working within the jurisdiction of the Union must sign a Union card when they start work. - 4.
-All employees covered by this Agreement will be required to sign the appropriate authorization for dues deduction by the Employer.
+- 2.01 This Agreement covers all production, janitorial, maintenance and warehouse employees of R.C.
+Purdy Chocolates Ltd. - 2.02 The Employer recognizes the Union as the sole collective bargaining agency for the employees covered by this Agreement and hereby consents and agrees to negotiate with the Union or any committee thereof.

-The Employer agrees to deduct bi-weekly from the salary due to the employee the amount as required by the Union with respect to monthly dues and agrees to remit such dues to the Union Treasurer no later than the 10th day of each month following.

-The Employers' responsibilities in regard to dues of an employee are in accordance with Section 16 of the B.C.
-Labour Relations Code.

-- 5. The Employer will not unreasonably deny requests by Union officials for access to the Employer's premises for the purposes of conducting business with the Employer. - 6.
-The Union will notify the Employer of the names of the shop stewards.
-The Employer will recognize no employee as a shop steward until the Employer has received the requisite notice from the Union, nor will any employee have any representational capacity unless named by the Union.
-No more then seven (7) stewards will be appointed. - 7.
-In the performance of their duties under the grievance procedure or in acting for the Union, shop stewards will, wherever possible, not absent themselves from their regular duties without obtaining the prior consent of their supervisor and shall meet with employees during rest or meal periods so as not to interfere with the Employer's operations.
-No union representative will be subject to any disciplinary action by the Employer for the legitimate performance of their duties for the Union, as noted above. - 8.
-The Employer will supply the Union with the name, address, phone number, hire date, wages, classifications and status change for all employees in the Bargaining Unit who are Union members.
+- 2.03 All employees working in the bargaining unit shall become and remain members in good standing of the Union as a condition of employment.
+All employees working within the jurisdiction of the Union must sign a Union card when they start work. - 2.04 All employees covered by this Agreement will be required to sign the appropriate authorization for dues deduction by the Employer. - The Employer agrees to deduct bi-weekly from the salary due to the employee the amount as required by the Union with respect to monthly dues and agrees to remit such dues to the Union Treasurer no later than the 10th day of each month following. - The Employers' responsibilities in regard to dues of an employee are in accordance with Section 16 of the B.C.
+Labour Relations Code. - 2.05 The Employer will not unreasonably deny requests by Union officials for access to the Employer's premises for the purposes of conducting business with the Employer. - 2.06 The Employer will supply the Union with the name, address, phone number, email address, hire date, wages, classifications and status change for all employees in the Bargaining Unit who are Union members.
 The Employer agrees to provide the above data within two (2) weeks of hiring a new employee.

-ARTICLE 3 - Bargaining Unit Work
+ARTICLE 3 - SHOP STEWARDS